Galgamins/QWEST/README.md

 #### SmoothCam  -for 3rd person players-
 - Presets
-  - Load Preset
-    There are three presets available for you to use.
-Try them out and see which one you prefer!
+  - Load Preset (There are three presets available for you to use.
+Try them out and see which one you prefer!)
 - Compatibility
   - Archery Gameplay Overhaul: Enabled
   - Only this one needs to be enabled!

 ### Sunhelm
+- You can enable this if you wish to play with survival.
+Once enabled, back out of the mcm menu wait for all of the messages to finish loading, then go back into mcms.
 - General Settings
 	- Gameplay Options
 		- Toggle Raw Meat Damage [unchecked]